Do you prefer to go at it alone?

-This maybe sounds crazy but make a time commitment.
-Decide when you’ll read, listen & study your scriptures.
+This may sound crazy but make a time commitment.
+Decide when you’ll read, listen, & study your scriptures.

 Put your phone down for the next 5-10 minutes.
 Those 5-10 minutes will make all the difference.
 Have children?
 Spend some quiet time alone before they wake up.
 You got this!

-One of the greatest gifts we have from God is being able to receive personal relevation.
-When we pray and study the scriptures, pay attention to the feelings you get while reading.
+One of the greatest gifts we have from God is being able to receive personal revelation.
+When you pray and study the scriptures, pay attention to the feelings you get while reading.
 Write those impressions down.
 You’ll be thankful for those written down impressions later on.